-In line with the learner-centered teaching approach, there will be two graded formative assessments in the two-week block courses within the curriculum.
-Formative assessments provide an indication of the student's progress in the course.
-Formative assessments grades are added to the final overall course grade, as defined in the course syllabus, to successfully achieve competency in the course.
-Other non-graded formative assessments may be intended to assist the student to identify areas of strength and weakness.
-In these cases, it is in the student's best interest to complete all formative assessment and to fully participate in daily course formative assessment activities, such as, but not limited to, quizzes, laboratory exercises and application exercises (e.g., case studies).
+In line with the learner-centered teaching approach, there will be two graded formative assessments (quizzes) in the two-week block courses within the curriculum.
+Formative assessments indicate the student's progress in the course.
+Formative assessment grades are added to the final overall course grade, as defined in the course syllabus, to successfully achieve competency in the course.
+Other non-graded formative assessments may be implemented to help the student identify strength and weakness areas.
+In these cases, it is in the student's best interest to complete all formative assessments and fully participate in daily course activities, such as quizzes, laboratory exercises and application exercises (e.g., case studies).